SpinResearch/RustySecrets/README.md

 shares of a specific secret are necessary to be able to recover the secret.
 The number N identifies the share (ranging from 1 to the number of shares that have been created).
 The D part is a Base64 encoding of a specific share's raw data.
-The optional part C is a Base64 encoding of a CRC-24 checksum of the concatenation of K and N as bytes followed by the share's raw data (before Base64 encoding).
-The same checksum algorithm is used in the OpenPGP format for “ASCII amoring”.

 # A word on the secrecy